dragonee/tasks-collector-tools/README.md

 Options:
     -a, --all        Track all habits.
+    -d, --date DATE  Use this date for tracking habits.
     -Y, --yesterday  Set the date to yesterday.
     -l, --list       List habits
     -o, --output FILENAME  If listing, output to file [default: -] -h, --help       Show this message.